-Most AmeriCorps members receive student loan deferment, and training, and may receive a living allowance and health insurance.
-After you complete your term of service, you will also receive a Segal AmeriCorps Education Award to help pay for college, graduate school, or vocational training or to repay student loans.
+Most AmeriCorps members receive student loan deferment, professional training, and may receive a living allowance and health insurance.
+After you complete your term of service, you will also receive a Segal AmeriCorps Education Award to help pay for college, graduate school, vocational training, or to repay student loans.